Skip to main content

 :resource_failed

-A resource action has failed and will not be retried.
+A resource action has failed and won’t be retried.

 :resource_updated